-Break through the wall with power tools, hammer & chisel, or sledge hammer.
-Make the edges as clean & smooth as possible.
+Break through the wall with power tools, hammer and chisel, or sledge hammer.
+Make the edges as clean and smooth as possible.

 Installing the door.
 Position an exterior door frame into the opening.
-Temporarily brace it after making sure it's plumb & level.
+Temporarily brace it after making sure it's plumb and level.

-Fill the area between the frame & the wall with cement mortar or concrete topping before installing the door in the frame.
+Fill the area between the frame and the wall with cement mortar or concrete topping before installing the door in the frame.

 Building the stairs.
-Because of possible weather exposure & the need for a fire escape, the stairway should be concrete, masonry, or steel prefabricated for exterior use.
+Because of possible weather exposure and the need for a fire escape, the stairway should be concrete, masonry, or steel prefabricated for exterior use.

-Concrete & masonry stairs can be incorporated into the retaining walls.
-Leave a wide ramp along one wall as you excavate & build the stairs on top of it, using standard forming techniques for concrete stairs.
+Concrete and masonry stairs can be incorporated into the retaining walls.
+Leave a wide ramp along one wall as you excavate and build the stairs on top of it, using standard forming techniques for concrete stairs.
 Prefabricated steel stringers are available for basement entrances; installation instructions are included.

 Covering the areaway.
 For an all-weather entrance, cover the stairway with a hatch door or shelter.
-A pre fabricated greenhouse makes an attractive entry & provides extra light to the basement.
+A pre fabricated greenhouse makes an attractive entry and provides extra light to the basement.

-For either type of enclosure, form & pour a concrete cap on top of the block retaining walls.
-The final height depends on the height needed for the stairs & the type of enclosure.
+For either type of enclosure, form and pour a concrete cap on top of the block retaining walls.
+The final height depends on the height needed for the stairs and the type of enclosure.

 Completing the project

-Completing a basement conversion—building partition walls, hanging doors, finishing the walls & ceiling, installing trim & fixtures, & covering the floor—follows the same procedures as any other room.
+Completing a basement conversion—building partition walls, hanging doors, finishing the walls and ceiling, installing trim and fixtures, and covering the floor—follows the same procedures as any other room.
 It is also the stage of construction that seems to last forever.
-But if your preparation is thorough & your commitment strong, you will be ready.
-Then you will not only have new living space for your home, but you will also have the pride & satisfaction of having taken a major part in the improvement.
+But if your preparation is thorough and your commitment strong, you will be ready.
+Then you will not only have new living space for your home, but you will also have the pride and satisfaction of having taken a major part in the improvement.

 |Top of Page||Home||Prev: Making the space appealing||Next: Glossary of basement remodeling||Related Articles|